alwaysdata/documentation/content/accounts/billing/payment-methods/index.en.md

 - Credit card,
 - PayPal,
-- Bank transfer: make your transfer to our [bank account](https://share.alwaysdata.com/IBAN.pdf) stating your *customer number* or your *bill number* in the transfer comments.
+- Bank transfer: our bank account details are provided on our invoices.
+Please include your *customer number* or *invoice number* in the transfer description.

 {{% notice note %}}
 Credits to your account by *bank transfer* will appear in your interface as soon as they have been processed by our team.
 This may take a few days.